 Types of Emergency Vehicles in Dallas

 Although emergency personnel, such as police officers and EMTs, can disobey certain traffic laws, they must drive with extreme caution.
 When they approach an intersection with a red light facing their direction, most cars and trucks must stop and allow cross-traffic to proceed.
-However, an emergency vehicle can run a red light as long as their sirens and lights are on, and they check for oncoming cars before continuing through an intersection.
+However, an emergency vehicle can run a red light if their sirens and lights are on and they check for oncoming cars before continuing through an intersection.

 Unfortunately, an accident between a firetruck or ambulance and a passenger vehicle can result in severe injuries and fatalities.
 They are bigger and heavier than passenger vehicles, and collisions often occur at high speeds.
 The occupants of the smaller vehicle typically suffer more than the emergency personnel.